DigitalCrafts-September-2016-Cohort/team_freedom_nerdreview/README.md

 * Site navigation through a fixed-right vertical nav bar with hierarchy links
 * Sort list pages

-## Challenges:
+## Challenges & Solutions:
 **Some of the biggest challenges we faced with this project build included:**
-* Tracking a visitor's current location within the site category hierarchy to maintain the "up a level" or "down a level" on click
+1. Tracking a visitor's current location within the site category hierarchy to maintain the "up a level" or "down a level" on click
-* Sorting grid pages without implementing a significant amount of JavaScript.
+2. Sorting grid pages without implementing a significant amount of JavaScript.
-* Reducing redundancies on the back-end
+3. Reducing redundancies on the back-end

 ##Code Snippets